 Section 9 amends AS 41.06.030 by inserting a new subsection (e) that allows the commissioner of DNR to adopt regulations necessary to implement the purposes and intent of chapter 6.

-Section 10 amends AS 41.06 by adding a new section 41.06.035 allowing the AOGCC to regulate the management of a geothermal resource.
+Section 10 amends AS 41.06 by adding a new section 41.06.035 allowing the AOGCC to issue orders and impose requirements to prevent waste and protect correlative rights on any geothermal opeation.
+This section also allows the AOGCC to adopt regulations..

-Section 11 repeals and reenacts AS 41.06.040(a) governing the authority of the AOGCC to adopt regulations governing management of a geothermal resource.
+Section 11 repeals and reenacts AS 41.06.040(a) governing the authority of the AOGCC to adopt regulations governing the safe development of a geothermal resource.

-Section 12 amends AS 41.06.040 (b) by replacing the commissioner of DNR’s authority governing the filing of a surety bond with the AOGCC.
+Section 12 amends AS 41.06.040 (b) to allow the AOGCC to require a geothermal operator to file a surety bond.

 Section 13 amends AS 41.06.040(c) to require notification of the AOGCC rather than the DNR is geothermal exploration encounters hydrocarbons and other fissionable materials.